 Visits to area schools provide children with the opportunity to learn about science topics beyond those addressed in the adopted classroom curriculum and allow laboratory staff to share their knowledge and unique perspectives with an audience that might not ever walk onto a university campus.
-Our connections with New York City's public school children have increased our contacts with underrepresented students during the last few years.
-This coming July, we will be collaborating with the

-Center for Radiophysics and Space Research to host the Cornell Physical and Space Sciences Summer Institute.
+Our connections with New York City's public school children have increased our contacts with under-represented students during the last few years.
+This coming July, we will be collaborating with the Center for Radiophysics and Space Research to host the Cornell Physical and Space Sciences Summer Institute.
 This institute will provide New York City middle school teachers with the opportunity to gain content knowledge aligned with the NY City Science Standards and the NY State Learning Standards.
-Participants will interact with scientists conducting cutting-edge research in accelerator science and learn about state-of-the-art technology in the setting of a world-class research university.
+Participants will interact with scientists conducting cutting-edge research university.